apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 - MariaDb
 - MySQL
 - OracleDb
+- Grouper
+- Redis

 ## Other Stuff

 - JSON and YAML service registries are able to auto-organize and store service definition files in dedicated directories identified by the service type.
 - Support for additional settings such as `cluster`, `family`, etc to assist with Hazelcast discovery when CAS is deployed in AWS.
+- `assertionAudiences` defined for SAML2 service definition will now override the default entity id, when defined.

 ## Library Upgrades